Last updated on February 20th, 2025 at 11:44 am

 History of treatment

-Then ask for all medical reports of the previous treatment, review his x-ray reports, MRI reports, CT Scan reports (what’s the difference between CT-Scan and MRI?).
+Then ask for all medical reports of the previous treatment, review his x-ray reports, MRI reports, and CT Scan reports (what’s the difference between CT-Scan and MRI?).

 All this will give you a very clear picture of what may be the probable cause of the present illness.